solo-io/workshops/istio-day2/1-deploy-istio/01-run-envoy.md

 # Lab 1 :: Run Envoy Proxy

 In this lab, we dig into one of the foundational pieces of Istio.
 The "data plane", or the service proxy that lives with each service/application instance is on the request path on both origination of a service call as well as usually on the destination side of the service call.
-We will see in later labs that being on the origination side may not always be the case.

 The service proxy that Istio uses is [Envoy Proxy](https://www.envoyproxy.io).
 Envoy is an incredibly powerful and well-suited proxy for this use case.

 It's impossible to understate how important Envoy is to Istio, which is why we start the labs with it.

 ## Prerequisites